kalamuna/drupal-project/README.md

 ### Initialize CircleCI integration

+> Note: The circleci/php:7.2-node-browsers image is currently incompatible with the composer.json file, due to the upgrade to Composer 2.
+This project will also need to be upgraded or changed to a compatible image.

 1. Log into CircleCI and add your github repo as an active project.
 1. Find the place to add ssh keys to the circle project, which is at `Project Settings` >  `SSH Keys` > `Additional SSH Keys` in the new circleci interface, and at `Project Settings` > `SSH Permissions` in the old interface.
 1. And add a new private key with `drush.in` as the hostname and the private key text for `kalacommitbot@kalamuna.com`, or whichever user you added to the pantheon project for pushing commits.
 The private key should start with `-----BEGIN RSA PRIVATE KEY-----` and end with `-----END RSA PRIVATE KEY-----`.
 (Kalamuna devs should look in 1password for this info.)